Emily Geiger: Burial

 Geiger's grave marker was moved to the Geiger Cemetery in 1958.
-The State newspaper stated on April 13, 1958, that “A granite marker to Herman Geiger, a pioneer citizen of the Congaree area, is to be dedicated at 3:30 p.m.
+The State newspaper stated on April 13, 1958, that “A granite marker to Herman Geiger", a pioneer citizen of the Congregate area, is to be dedicated at 3:30 p.m.
 May 11, 1958, at the Geiger (formerly Tyler Field) Cemetery.
-This historic spot is near the line between Calhoun and Lexington counties, on the Calhoun side, a quarter of a mile west of U.S. Highway 176 on a county road halfway between Geiger's store and the county line.”
+This historic spot is near the line between Calhoun and Lexington counties, on the Calhoun side, a quarter of a mile west of U.S. Highway 176 on a county road halfway between Geiger's store and the county line.
+Geiger was born and died in South Carolina.

 Memorials

 Three South Carolina chapters of the Daughters of the American Revolution have been named for Emily Geiger, but only one is currently in existence.
 The Emily Geiger Chapter NSDAR is based in Bluffton, South Carolina, and has members from Bluffton, Hilton Head Island, and other areas of Beaufort County.
 To honor Geiger and commemorate her heroic ride, the woman holding the laurel branch on the South Carolina State Seal is designated as Emily Geiger.
-There are also monuments to her at the Cayce, South Carolina, history museum and the South Carolina statehouse (Capitol).
+There are also monuments to her at the Cayce history museum and the South Carolina statehouse (Capitol).